-QuietComfort 35 wireless headphones II are optimized for Amazon Alexa and the Google Assistant.
-That means you can enjoy entertainment, get information, and manage your day — all with your voice.
+QuietComfort 35 wireless headphones II are optimized for Amazon Alexa and Google Assistant.* That means you can enjoy entertainment, get information, and manage your day — all with your voice.
 Whichever you choose, you’re covered.
 Just press and hold the Action button for help.
 And they still feature our world-class noise cancelling technology that blocks noise and lets you lose yourself in your music.

 Access your voice assistant or adjust levels of noise cancelling.